 Impact of Rework

-According to The Construction Industry Institute, rework can account for between 2-20% of a project’s contract amount.
+According to The Construction Industry Institute, rework can account for between 2% to 20% of a project’s contract amount.
 Most of it is caused by errors or miscalculations during the planning phase, or mistakes not noticed until construction is already underway, forcing companies to devote precious time and resources to undoing and fixing work already completed.

 Stored in the cloud and accessible to every project stakeholder, all critical documents are kept in one secure place, and all changes are documented and available for viewing at all times.